ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 0928 > included the using statement and fixed the error with Implement interface.

 0937 > modified the code to create the constructor and dependency injection (DI).

+0946 > created individual repos for category and all potential models to be added in the future.